 In January 2014 I entered the Master of Divinity Program at Starr King School for the Ministry.
 I attended seminary as a low-residency student, continuing my work at the First UU Church of San Diego while expanding my skills and knowledge in pastoral care, preaching, liturgy, sacred texts, entrepreneurial ministry, and faith formation across the lifespan.
 At Starr King, I also had the opportunity to develop a deeper understanding of UU history, theology, and polity.
 I spent the last year in formation as a Chaplain Resident at Sharp Memorial Hospital, which served as my ministerial internship.
 I provided spiritual care for patients in a medical hospital, mental health hospital, hospital for women and newborns, and home health.
 In January of 2018 I had the amazing privilege of being Ordained by my home congregation, the First UU Church of San Diego.

 A thread that runs through all of my life experiences has led me to answering the call to ministry.
 My childhood opened me to the need for justice, and my journey as an organizer and spiritual practitioner brought me to the faith tradition of Unitarian Universalism.
-I seek a ministry where I can bring my skills in service to our faith: my passion for justice, storytelling, and art; my commitment to spiritual practice, creating the beloved community, pastoral care, and developing leaders; and a mind and heart that cares about spiritual growth, healthy organizations, and living into our mission.
-I am excited about serving our faith tradition as a Unitarian Universalist Minister, and sharing a message of love, hope and justice within our congregations and the larger community.
+My ministry is about offering my skills in service to our faith: my passion for justice, storytelling, and art; my commitment to spiritual practice, creating the beloved community, pastoral care, and developing leaders; and a mind and heart that cares about spiritual growth, healthy organizations, and living into our mission.

-In my free time I love to hike, read novels, and spend time with friends over tea.
-I am nourished by gardening, engaging in my meditation or yoga practice, and making art, including collaging, coloring, beading and knitting.
-One of my favorite activities in San Diego is whale watching.
-My husband and I enjoy camping, going to art museums, having small adventures, and spending time with our cats.
+In my free time I love to go on nature adventures with Josh an Lucas, read novels, and spend time with friends over tea.
+I am nourished by gardening, engaging in my meditation or yoga practice, writing poetry, and making art, including collaging, coloring, beading and knitting.
+One of my favorite activities is whale watching.
+Joshua and I also enjoy camping, going to art museums, and spending time playing and exploring with Lucas!

 Tending my garden